 This remarkable clinic aims to help their patients not only have access to safe and affordable health care but to also make sure they are in control of their sexual health and feel positive about themselves, which is crucial for people in marginalized communities.
 We are honored to support Family Tree Clinic on June 22nd.

-These five dynamic women will share an essay about a time they didn't listen.
+These five amazing women will read an essay about a time an interaction with a stranger surprised them.
 We can't wait to hear their stories.
-All proceeds from ticket sales and a portion of bar sales will go directly to Arkansas Abortion Support Network.
+All proceeds from ticket sales and a portion of bar sales will go directly to Family Tree Clinic.

 If you are unable to attend our event please consider purchasing a ticket as a donation.
 Make a note that says donation when you purchase.
 Thank you!